Tree Planting, Pruning, & Removals

 Clearance pruning of street trees by trained city staff is normally done during the winter months when time allows (when the city is not dealing with plowing snow).
 This is unfortunate as clearance pruning of trees has generally fallen behind from desired pruning cycles.
 This has the unintended result of streets with tree branches that are well below 14 ft. and a higher than desired amount of pruning conducted when pruning finally does occur.
 This is a practice that needs to be addressed and modified to regain the desired pruning cycle.

-For guidance on pruning trees in your own yard, please feel free to contact the City Forester.
+For guidance on pruning trees in your own yard, please review the Tree Owner's Guide or the links below.